How to Start a Blog (and Make Money) in 9 Easy Steps in 2020

 Once you’ve found a domain that you love, check to see if it’s available.
 You’ll be able to do this when you sign up for hosting.
 But if you’re eager to check ahead of time, you can always visit bluehost domain checker to see if it’s available.

 How much does it cost to buy a domain name?

 Typically, buying a new domain name will cost you between $10 to $20 per year.
 Price will depend on the domain registrar you’re buying it from, length of the contract, and domain extension ( .com, .org, etc.).

 Should I use .com, .org, or .net for my domain name?

 The .com domain extension is the most popular of the three and tends to be most recognized and trusted by users.
 When in doubt, use .com.
 I would only choose .net if you’re unable to find a decent.com domain.
 Choose .org if you’re launching a non-profit.

 Sign Up for Web Hosting

 Web hosting is where all the magic happens.
 Where your website comes alive.
-I’ve already written a whole blog post on the best web hosting options.
+If you are unsure about your options, I recommend reviewing Money.com’s best web hosting guide for some suggestions.
 Once you’ve chosen one, it’s time to go through the set up process.

 Even though all web hosts differ, their set up process tends to be pretty similar.
 I’ll take you through my set up experience with Bluehost (this link will get you 63% off).
 For me, Bluehost is the best option for beginners starting a blog because: